-Provided that the requirements for all authorised bodies set out in Rule 13 or Rule 14, as appropriate, are met, an authorised body may have all or any of the following as a partner (if it is a partnership), a member (if it is an LLP), or a director, member or shareowner (if it is a company):
+Provided that the requirements for all recognised bodies and licensed bodies set out in Rule 13 or Rule 14, as appropriate, are met, a recognised body or an licensed body may have all or any of the following as a partner (if it is a partnership), a member (if it is an LLP), or a director, member or shareowner (if it is a company):

 a lawyer of England and Wales (including a solicitor with a current practising certificate);